NativeScript/nativescript-background-http/source/README.md

-A cross platform plugin for [the NativeScript framework](http://www.nativescript.org).

-Supports background upload for
+A cross platform plugin for [the NativeScript framework](http://www.nativescript.org), that provides background upload for iOS and Android.
- - iOS
- - Android

 ### Source
  - [GitHub](http://github.com/NativeScript/nativescript-background-http)